OICR/PGMLab/README.md

  --parameters-change-limit=<double> Stopping criteria: change in the parameters - used in learning (default 1e-3) --logging-on              Set this flag if you would like the learning step to print out the status into a log file (this file will have the same name as the estimate parameters file with .log appended to the end)
- --maximum-a-posteriori-estimation Use this flag to set the MAP flag to 0 (default 1) --help                    Display help and exit --version                 Display version information and exit
+ --maximum-a-posteriori-estimation Use this flag to set the MAP flag to 0 (default 1) -v, --verbose             will provide verbose output when using data dir --help                    Display help and exit --version                 Display version information and exit

 ```

 *If you would like to use the interactive interface select the following flag: "--interactive".